LSSTDESC/CLMM/README.md

   * examples/generate_mock_data.ipynb

 ## Cluster object parameters
-  * ADD PATH TO RELEVANT EXAMPLE
-  * The GalaxyCluster object contains the galaxy cluster metadata (uniqe_id, ra, dec, z) as well as the background galaxy data
-  * Background galaxy data: astropy Table containing galaxy_id, ra, dec, e1, e2, z, kappa
-  * ra/dec are in decimal degrees
+The GalaxyCluster object contains the galaxy cluster metadata (uniqe_id, ra, dec, z) as well as the background galaxy data.
+The latter is an astropy Table containing galaxy_id, ra, dec, e1, e2, z, kappa.
+RA and Dec are in decimal degrees.

+ADD PATH TO RELEVANT EXAMPLE

 ### Weak lensing signal measurement